Alcohol and other drug referrals

 DVA community-based AOD services panel

-- These providers have been assessed against the DVA Core Service Standards (PDF) for the Provision of AOD services to the Veteran Community.
+DVA has a panel of community-based providers to assist in treating veterans experiencing alcohol and other substance use disorders.
+These providers have been assessed against the DVA Core Service Standards for the Provision of AOD services to the Veteran Community.

 Alcohol and other drug providers